SohoSon/ParallelClothSimulation_cs151/README.md

-# Final Project: CS 151 Parallel Optimization In Cloth Simulation
+## OpenMP Parallel Optimization In Cloth Simulation
 ### UI
 - ##### Parallel option
   - use slider to control the number of threads